 OK, so maybe you won’t be copying the tropical tree above.
 But in December, Pennsylvania’s Longwood Gardens is teeming with Christmas tree ideas.
 And the displays are nothing short of astonishing.
 Continue reading →

-If you’re like me, every October, when those big boxes of ornamental gourds land at the grocery store, your mind whirls with possibilities.
+If you’re like me, every October, when those big boxes of ornamental gourds land at the grocery, your mind whirls with possibilities.
 The cute little shapes seem to embody the essence of fall.
-The problem is that once you get them home, the gourds are a bit lacking somehow.
-Sure, they look OK on their own in a bowl, but if you really want to get creative, design-wise, you’ll need to add some key seasonal ingredients.
+The problem is that once you get them home, the gourds seem a bit lacking.
+Sure, you can toss them in a bowl.
+But, if you really want to get creative, decorating with gourds requires some added seasonal ingredients.
 Continue reading →

 Listen up!
 Now is the perfect time to replace faded summer blooms with cool season annuals in your fall containers.
 With the sun lower in the sky, a whole new spectrum of colors suddenly looks fresh and appealing.
 And fall containers don’t have to be all about ornamental kale or mums.
 With a little ingenuity, you can dream up planters every bit as beautiful as their lush summer cousins.
 Continue reading →

-In late August, the looks of my dried-out garden often tempts me to throw in the trowel.
-That is to say, cut down all the used-up stems or turn a blind eye to the whole debacle.
-But that would be a shame with so many late-summer flowers now coming into bloom.
-It just takes a little advance planning (and some careful pruning) and you can have a garden that keeps flowering all the way until fall.
+Come August your garden may look like it’s winding down, making it tempting to throw in the trowel.
+But that would be a shame with so many late-summer flowers just coming into bloom.
+All it takes is a little advance planning (and some careful pruning) and you can keep the show going all the way until fall.
 Continue reading →

 For many Americans, the 4th of July is a time to fly the flag and dress in patriotic colors.
 But for gardeners, the fireworks start early as red, white and blue flowers begin taking shape in summer gardens.
 As nature’s palette turns from pastels to brights, white never looked crisper, nor red so fiery-hot.
 Blue, well, that’s a different story, so please see below.
 Continue reading →